 Florida Surety Bond

-There are three types of surety bonds that can be required of you:
+There are three types of surety bonds that can be required of you in Florida:

 - License bonds needed for many professions such as contractors, auto dealers and agricultural dealers to operate legally.

 - Court bonds required by the courts for various purposes.

 Getting License and Permit Bonds

 Florida requires license and permit bonds in order to get and file licenses/permits for many different professions.
 You can find the full list of license and permit bonds required by using our bond requirement search tool.

 One of the most commonly needed license bonds is the Florida motor vehicle dealer bond required by the Florida Department of Highway Safety and Motor Vehicles (DHSMV) to get a license in order to sell used motor vehicles.
 Another license bond that’s often needed is the Florida contractor license bond required by the Construction Industry Licensing Board (CILB) for contractors to get their license.
 If you’re a contractor, it’s possible that you need both a construction license bond and contract bonds depending on the type of work and where you’re performing it.

 Getting bonded in Florida with construction bonds, such as bid bonds and performance bonds, is necessary to work on public construction projects.
 However, these are usually required by cities or municipalities as opposed to the state.
 You can learn more about what’s needed to get bonds for public construction jobs.